Go Back

 "Bit of static on the beach," Karyn Sandiford joked in the 3-second video that went viral.

-A tragic photo in California 50 years ago
+Man was killed after a static photo in California, 50 years ago

 An infamous photo of a similar static event was taken during a thunderstorm in California in 1975 and featured a young boy who was struck by lightning shortly thereafter, while a man was killed by the lightning.